espeneric/RestaurantApp/README.md

-Sample Restaurant(or any other "store") app.
+# Sample Restaurant(or any other "store") app.
 Built the Apple Way(MVC pattern), inspired from their book.

-JSON&Concurrency&SavingData&Complex Navigation&DelegatePattern&TableViews&AutoLayout&MVCPattern&Notifications
+## Implemented:
+*JSON&Concurrency&SavingData&Complex Navigation&DelegatePattern&TableViews&AutoLayout&MVCPattern&Notifications*

-No external libraries were used.
+> No external libraries were used.

-Written in swift 4.1 for iOS 11.3+.
+- Written in swift 4.1 for iOS 11.3+.
 May work for older versions of iOS however haven't tested that.

-You should run python server before opening the app. python OpenRestaurant.py
+**You should run python server before opening the app.**
+- python OpenRestaurant.py